Written by Terry Smith

 If you have the money to spare, you can’t really go wrong with our number one pick for best lawn roller: the Brinly PRC-24BH push/tow poly roller.
 Unlike most lawn rollers that are made of metal, Briny’s exceptional product is constructed of the highest quality polyethylene; a very robust type of plastic.
 What this means for you, is that your lawn roller won’t be getting dented from impacts, and will never rust.
 In short, this is a very durable tool, and sure to have a long working life.

-This lawn roller, like most of these products, can be filled with either water or sand to give it the weight you require, and this particular model can be filled with up to 28 gallons, which equates to about 120kg if filled with sand, and that’s a lot of weight.
+This lawn roller, like most of these products, can be filled with either water or sand to give it the weight you require, and this particular model can be filled with up to 28 gallons (that’s about 103 litres in UK money), which equates to about 120kg, and that’s a lot of weight.

 Of course, you won’t need to fill it to the limit for most home gardening tasks, and it is actually very easy to push around thanks to a robust set of handlebars and a smooth rolling action.
 If you have a large garden, you can attach the Brinley lawn roller to a small tractor or ATV tow bar, fill her to the maximum weight and go for it.
 The solid steel frame will keep the roller stable, and the extra weight will make sure those lumps and bumps get eradicated.

-Available for the same sub-sixty pounds price tag as the Einhell, is the Handy lawn roller.
+Available for the same sort of price tag as the Einhell, is the Coopers of Stortford Lawn Roller.
 Also, like the Einhell, it has one or two minor flaws, yet overall is still a pretty good budget choice.
 But first, the positives.
 Out of the box, it is pretty easy to assemble, and weighs around 13kg empty, so you’re not breaking your back moving it around.
 If filled to the max with water, you can expect it to weigh around 72kg, and that increases to 102kg when maxed out with sand.

 On the side of the main drum is where you find the hole for filling and draining the roller, and it comes with a drain plug that doesn’t require any tools to remove or seal.
 Now, this has its pros and cons.
 On one hand it makes things easier when you’re filling or emptying, but I found that it didn’t seal 100% and allowed water to leak out.
 It wasn’t a lot, at least not on the item I tried out, but it was something I noticed.
 I didn’t see anything when it was filled with sand though.

-The full-length rubber scraper was probably the hardest part of the assembly process, but I got it on in the end, and it does work as intended, so I can’t complain there.
-Performance-wise, it is about what you would expect for the price.
+The full-length scraper was probably the hardest part of the assembly process, but I got it on in the end, and it does work as intended, so I can’t complain there.
+Performance-wise, it is about what you would expect for the price – the scraper will snag on the drum if not aligned – it’s fitted tight.
 It will take care of all general gardening duties as intended, and even a few bigger high spots as long as you go over that area a few times in quick succession.

-To sum it up, the Handy lawn roller is about what I would expect for the price.
+To sum it up, the Coopers lawn roller is about what I would expect for the price.
 Sure, it isn’t perfect but will keep most people happy for general use.

 At just over 50 pounds, the Greenkey lawn roller is the cheapest of our featured products, but I’d say it holds its own against most of its competitors.
 There are a few places that you can see where the costs have been cut, for example the drum diameter is the smallest amongst this group of lawn rollers at only 30cm.
 It is also the smallest in width, measuring 42cm.
 I did find the handles a little short too, just like the Einhell, but I was grateful for the rubber grips, and the fact they can be folded over when storing the tool away.